awmpietro/awmpietro/README.md

 ## About Me

-I'm **Arthur Mastropietro**, a passionate **Senior Software & Blockchain Engineer** with 15+ years of experience crafting scalable, reliable, and high-performance systems.
+I'm **Arthur Mastropietro**, a passionate **Software Engineer** with 15+ years of experience crafting scalable, reliable, and high-performance systems.
 I specialize in **Golang**, with strong expertise in **blockchain**, **microservices**, and **AI integrations**.
 I love solving complex problems, writing clean code, and collaborating with great teams.
 Besides that i also play guitar in a heavy metal band, but that does not pay the bills.

 ---